 Besides it’s troubled history, the Northern-Irish capital Belfast is world-famed as the birth-place of the Titanic and surprises visitors with an exciting and vibrant cultural and arts scene.

-Visit our selection on travel information, facts and all kinds of stuff about Ireland in our travel bonanza.
+Visit our travel bonanza for stories, adventure inspiration, facts and all kinds of stuff about Ireland.